-[†] A vent shall not terminate less than 7 ft.
-(2.1m) above a paved sidewalk or paved driveway that is located on public property.
+[†] A vent shall not terminate directly above a sidewalk or paved driveway that is located between two single family dwellings and serves both dwellings.

 [‡] Permitted only if veranda, porch, deck or balcony is full open on a minimum of two sides beneath the floor.
-We reccommend avoiding this location if possible supplier and these installation instructions."
+We reccommend avoiding this location if possible.